 Using this information search the Internet for details.
 For the above this might bring up this from Intel itself or this from Wikipedia, the upshot being that Intels HD 3000 only supports OpenGL up to 3.1 on Windows.
 In this instance Blender 2.8o won’t run on Windows 7, 8 or 10 resulting in the error seen.

 How to fix the Blender 2.8 compatibility issue

-Notwithstanding driver updates, unfortunately the only way to fix or address the issue and get Blender 2.8 up and running is to update the systems graphics hardware, the graphics card, onboard chipset or component responsible for rendering graphics, to something that’s OpenGL 3.3 compatible.
-For laptop/notebook users this is generally not possible.
-For desktop users any modern card manufactured within the last few years should be capable of running Blender 2.8 but double-check before purchase.
+Notwithstanding driver updates, unfortunately the only way to fix or address the issue and get Blender 2.80 up and running is to update the systems graphics hardware, the graphics card, onboard chipset or component responsible for rendering graphics to something that’s OpenGL 3.3 compatible.
+For laptop/notebook users this is generally not possible (unless using an MXM module).
+For desktop users any modern card manufactured within the last few years should be capable of running Blender 2.80+ (cf. above) but double-check before purchase.